 Like new strings on a well-traveled guitar, Bernie Nelson is both timely and timeless.
 Bernie’s rich, country vocals and well-crafted lyrics comfortably draw you in at his sellout shows.
 With his roots seated deep in the truest form of country music, Bernie attributes his selection and conviction with his songs to his closeness with country’s best like Guy Clark, Rodney Crowell, Townes Van Zant and the more modern Garth Brooks and Chris LeDoux.
 A favorite at the world famous Bluebird Cafe, Bernie has also graced the stages alongside his legendary friends like Darryl Worley, Tracy Lawrence, Lee Roy Parnell and many others.
 Bernie is both a talented singer but also well loved for his connection with his audiences drawing them in with his stories of life both in his early years on Music Row and of his endless encounters on Life’s highway.
 His stories are just as much a part of his shows as his award winning songs.
 Bernie has been blessed with a successful career both as a songwriter and entertainer.
 His songs have sold over 25 million copies with multi-platinum cuts on the works of major artists such as Conway Twitty, Ricky Van Shelton, Kenny Chesney, Wynonna, Colin Raye, Confederate Railroad, Chris Ledoux, Kris Kristofferson, John Anderson and many more.
 Bernie achieved ‘Million-Airplay’ status on his # 1 hit, ‘Daddy Never Was The Cadillac Kind’ with Confederate Railroad.
 Most recently he’s enjoyed success with cuts on Mark Wills’ ‘Looking For America; Montgomery Gentry’s ‘Damn Baby’ and Tracy Lawrence’s ‘The Ride’ and ‘Heaven For A While.’
 Try the new Yahoo Mail

 An award winning children's songwriter, Ross started his children’s songwriting career licensed by National Crime Prevention Council to write music for McGruff the Crime Dog.
 He followed that up by creating his own character, the Safety Ape.
 The Safety Ape was licensed by Liberty Mutual Insurance for a Radio Disney Tour to teach children important safety messages using music as the messenger.
 Ross produced a puppet production on reading and literacy for Coca-Cola and Reading is Fundamental (RIF) for their Story Traveler Tour featuring his original music.
 His current project is producing a children’s show with Eco the Butterfly and The Eco Team puppets as a partner in Music as Message.
-Ross serves on the Board of Directors of the Pensacola Beach Songwriters Festival and will be participating in the school visits during SongFest 2017.
+The pilot episode aired on WSRE/PBS on Earth Day 2018.
+Ross has written over 250 songs for the non-profit Songs of Love and co-wrote a song with Donna Britton Bukevicz for the upcoming movie, Turnover.
+Ross serves on the Board of Directors of the Pensacola Beach Songwriters Festival and will be participating in the school visits during SongFest 2019.

 There is a very small town located in the northwest panhandle of Florida called McDavid.
 That's where I'm from.
 I guess you can say that my roots ran so deep that I never moved away.
 My love of music reared its head early life.
 When asked what I wanted for Christmas in kindergarten I quickly said a guitar.
 I grew up in the 80's and 90's so of course I was influenced by the prominent music of those eras.
 But my love of music goes far beyond that.
 I love the old stuff.
 All kinds of the old stuff.
 Classic Country, Classic Rock, Soul music, and Gospel.
 One of my most favorite artists of all time is Sam Cooke.
 If you have never heard his music you don't know what you’re missing.
 Go get you some.
 I promise you won’t be sorry you did.
 I'm a regular guy with a regular job and a regular family.
 I write because God put it in my soul to create.
 These days you can catch me somewhere between the Gulf Coast and Nashville.
 Write on.....

 Like many singer/songwriters that came before him, Kevin Swanson was born and raised in the state of Texas.
 He grew up in Humble Texas, a town just North East of Houston.
 It was here that his love for music came to light.
 As fate would have it, just before his 8th birthday he received his first guitar and has been playing ever since.
-It wasn't until the age of 15 that he decided to start writing songs!
 Upon graduating High School, Kevin decided to join the United States Navy and is still currently on Active Duty.
 During his time in the Navy, he has been able to hone his craft into what it is today.
 Kevin enjoys several types of music.
-His passion for music covers many genres including Rock, Blues, Bluegrass, Country, and most of all, Texas Country.
-With influences ranging from Robert Earl Keen, Townes Van Zandt, Guy Clark, Pat Green, Wade Bowen, and Randy Rogers.
+His passion for music covers many genres including Country, Rock, Blues, Bluegrass, and most of all, Texas Country.
+With influences ranging from Garth Brooks, George Strait, Robert Earl Keen, Townes Van Zandt, Guy Clark, Pat Green, Wade Bowen, and Randy Rogers.
 The list goes on.
-His travels in the Navy have taken him many places!
-In 2014 he moved to Pensacola, FL he is currently stationed at NAS Pensacola as a Diving Medical Technician.
-When he's not working with the Navy he can be found spending time with his 2 children, writing songs, playing music and meeting local musicians and songwriters...
+When he's not working with the Navy Kevin can be found spending time with his 2 children, writing songs, playing music and meeting local musicians and songwriters...
 Basically just enjoying life along the way!
 If you're interested to hear more about Kevin be sure to check out one of his live performances or you can send him a message on Facebook at www.facebook.com/KevinSwansonMusicTX.

 It’s hard to deny the pure talent and passion for her craft that is clearly the driving force behind many of artist Bridgette Tatum’s high profile career milestones.
 In 2009, this native of Florence, South Carolina, co-wrote the Most Played Song on Country radio stations across the United States.
 A tremendous achievement for any songwriter, the song, “She’s Country” (recorded and released by Platinum-selling country superstar Jason Aldean), held the #1 position on the chart for two consecutive weeks, reached two million plays, and out sold every genres ringtones, all of which are rare accomplishments, as well.
 In 2010, Tatum’s song, “Loud” was selected as the Official Theme Song for ACC Football’s 2010 Season.
 This fast-paced anthem celebrates the excitement and energy of ACC Football, captured in a raucous music video that was seen in all ACC Markets, resulting in exposure for Bridgette totaling over 27 million households.
 Add to these accolades Tatum’s own Album released on itunes, her single releases (I like my Cowboy’s Dirty, That’s Love Y’all, Hillbilly Rockstar) and her current Gretchen Wilson single (Summertime Town from “Ready to get Rowdy”), her recent Randy Houser (Fired Up 2016), Kristy Lee Cook (Lookin’ for a Cowgirl), The Farm, and George Clinton cuts, you have the makings of a woman building a sustainable music career for a lifetime of success.
 Bridgette has also produced “The Lockets”, a new fresh duo sound for country music, and currently is in production as well as a member of Uncle Si & The Sicotics.
 While Bridgette continues to create music, she balances it with her charitable work within The Charley Foundation (www.charleyfoundation.org), and donating her time and talents to various charities around the Middle Tennessee area.
 “If it's real and you are making it honest, that's what people want to hear.”
 With unfailing honesty and a penchant for risk-taking, Bridgette Tatum is storming the scene on her own terms and winning fans at every turn. www.bridgettetatum.com. www.facebook.com/bridgettetatum www.twitter.com/bridgettetatum www.instagram.com/bridgettetatum www.facebook.com/unclesi&thesicotics Media Contacts and Booking: email@example.com